Understanding Postpartum PTSD

 Postpartum PTSD is a relatively unknown condition, in part because PTSD is often associated with soldiers or emergency response personnel.
 However, some studies have shown that over 30 percent of women suffer some symptoms of PTSD after childbirth.
 These studies also found that between 3 and 7 percent of women suffer full-blown postpartum PTSD after childbirth.
 Other studies have placed the rate of full-blown postpartum PTSD at as high as 9 percent in new mothers.

 Postpartum PTSD, like many postpartum depression subtypes, may be severely underdiagnosed.
-Postpartum PTSD has only been brought to attention as a serious condition for women recently, and so many new mothers remain undiagnosed when it comes to the residual effects of their traumatic experiences.
+Postpartum PTSD has only recently been brought to attention as a serious condition for women.
+So many new mothers remain undiagnosed regarding the residual effects of their traumatic experiences.

 Postpartum PTSD Causes and Risk Factors